-The COVID-19 pandemic globally and in Australia continued to impact the economy, how we work, how we conduct business and how we engage socially throughout the 2020/21 financial year.
-While the measures implemented by the Federal and State Governments were effective in reducing the impact of the virus in Australia, there may be ongoing outbreaks of COVID-19 which will require further government response.

-With a strong balance sheet, sufficient liquidity and a portfolio of well-located properties leased mainly to Bunnings and other national retailers, the Trust has been well-positioned to minimise the business impacts of COVID-19 so far.
+The COVID-19 pandemic globally and in Australia continued to impact the economy, how we worked, conducted business and engaged socially throughout the 2021/22 financial year.
+With a strong balance sheet, sufficient liquidity and a portfolio of well-located properties leased mainly to Bunnings and other national retailers, the Trust has been well-positioned to minimise the business impacts of COVID-19 so far, and is well placed to continue to do so if there are any further disruptions.